mhinz/vim-startify/README.md

       :SLoad    load a session
       :SSave    save a session

-NOTE: Both commands can also take session names directly as an argument.
+_NOTE_: Both commands can also take session names directly as an argument.
 You can also make use of completion via `<c-u>` and `<tab>`.

 The default settings are pretty sane, so it should work without any configuration.

 ![Example:startify in action](https://github.com/mhinz/vim-startify/raw/master/startify.png)

+_NOTE_: The colors shown in the screenshot are not the default.
+If you want to tune the default colors, you can overwrite the highlight groups used by startify in your vimrc.
+Have a look at `:h startify-colors`, after installing the plugin.

 Feedback, please!
 -----------------